Mouwrice/thesis-typst/mediapipe_pose.typ

 ==== GHUM (Generative 3D Human Shape and Articulated Pose Models)

 As mentioned, MediaPipe Pose offers an extra dimension unlike many other purely 2D pose estimation tools.
-This third dimension is, of course, depth.
-It does so by utilising an entirely different model, being the GHUM model @ghum.
-The GHUM model can construct a full 3D body mesh given image scans of a person.
+This third dimension is of course depth.
+It does so by utilising an entirely different model being the GHUM model @ghum.
+The GHUM model is able to construct a full 3D body mesh given image scans of a person.
 The outputs form an actual 3D mesh of 10,168 vertices for the regular model and 3,194 vertices  for the lite model.
 MediaPipe is quite vague on the exact usage of this model in the pose solution.
 The only mention of GHUM is in the following sentence: _"Keypoint Z-value estimate is provided using synthetic data, obtained via the GHUM model (articulated 3D human shape model) fitted to 2D point projections."_ @mediapipe-model-card.
 Nonetheless, in the measurements it is shown that there is some notion of depth, but it is far from accurate.
 Especially when compared to the other 2D values provided by the BlazePose model.